NguyoJer/-dsc-phase-2-project-v2-3/README.md

 * **sqft_living15** - The square footage of interior housing living space for the nearest 15 neighbors
 * **sqft_lot15** - The square footage of the land lots of the nearest 15 neighbors

-## Linear Regression Analysis Results
+## Final Linear Regression Analysis Results

 Overall the model performed marginally better than the baseline model.
 Comparing the Mean Absolute Error with the baseline model, we were were off by about $165,386 rather than $173,824 in a given prediction which was a slight improvement.
 The model explained 54.7% rather than 49.3% of the baseline model in the variance in price.